-As immersants enter the installation, they are tracked by a Kinect, which transforms their bodies into clouds of particles on the projection screens forming three-dimensional silhouettes that follow their movements.
-Body RemiXer invites immersants to engage in expressive movements and tactile interactions with one another that are made socially acceptable through the context of the installation.
-By touching hands with other participants, immersants connect their virtual auras through a steady exchange of particles, blurring the boundaries between them.
-This newly established connection manifests as a drumbeat that gets louder when they move together.
+As immersants enter the installation, they are tracked by a Kinect which transforms their bodies into clouds of particles, forming a three-dimensional silhouette that follows their movement.
+Body RemiXer invites immersants to engage in expressive movements and tactile interactions with each other that are made socially acceptable through the context of the installation.